stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 - `id` (String) Terraform's internal resource ID.
 It is structured as "`project_id`","region","`name`".
 - `private_address` (String) Transient private Load Balancer IP address.
 It can change any time.
+- `security_group_id` (String) The ID of the egress security group assigned to the Load Balancer's internal machines.
+This ID is essential for allowing traffic from the Load Balancer to targets in different networks or STACKIT network areas (SNA).
+To enable this, create a security group rule for your target VMs and set the `remote_security_group_id` of that rule to this value.
+This is typically used when `disable_security_group_assignment` is set to `true`.

 <a id="nestedatt--listeners"></a>
 ### Nested Schema for `listeners`